strimzi/proposals/052-cruise-control-api-users.md

 This proposal is for supporting the `USER` and `VIEWER` roles only.
 For more details on these roles checkout the [Cruise Control Wiki](https://github.com/linkedin/cruise-control/wiki/Security#authorization)

-So a developer could create a Cruise Control API authentication credentials file named `cruise-control-auth.txt`, with the following content:
+So an advanced user could create a Cruise Control API authentication credentials file named `cruise-control-auth.txt`, with the following content:
 ```
 userOne: passwordOne, USER
 userTwo: passwordTwo, VIEWER
 ```

-Then the developer can use this file to create a secret using the following command:
+Then the advanced user can use this file to create a secret using the following command:
 ```
 kubectl create secret generic cruise-control-api-users-secret  --from-file=key=cruise-control-auth.txt
 ```